-(d) “Personal Data” shall mean any information which relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with an identified or identifiable living individual or household which is Processed by you in the course of providing services on our behalf under this Agreement; and
+(f)“Personal Data” shall mean any information which relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with an identified or identifiable living individual or household which is Processed by you in the course of providing services on our behalf under this Agreement;

 3.1 You shall:

-(a) Comply, at your own cost, with Data Privacy Legislation, and if not already required by such legislation, use all commercially reasonable endeavors to assist Mars in its own compliance with Data Privacy Legislation.
-This includes, without limitation, the preparation of necessary notifications, registrations and documentation which Mars may be required to make or enter into in order to comply with Data Privacy Legislation in connection with this Agreement
+(a) Comply, at your own cost, with Data Privacy Legislation, and if not already required by such Data Privacy Legislation, use all commercially reasonable endeavors to assist Mars in its own compliance with Data Privacy Legislation.
+This includes, without limitation, the preparation of necessary notifications, registrations and documentation which Mars may be required to make or enter into in order to comply with Data Privacy Legislation in connection with this Agreement.

 (d) Shall not benefit commercially from the Personal Data apart from Processing according to our instructions and shall not use the Personal Data received from us to provide services to another person or entity;